 If we calculate this at 30 watts of energy use, energy cost calculators will show us that this equates to 24 pence a day at the UK’s current energy prices:

 While £7.20 per month isn’t massive, it is still decently expensive – especially if you only use your NAS between 9am and 5pm, Monday to Friday (for example).
 If you instead ensured that your Synology NAS was only turned on between these times, it would equate to 480 minutes a day and change the total cost to just 8 pence a day (or 40 pence a week, i.e. under £2 per month):

 Going from £7.20 per month to under £2 per month is clearly a big saving, especially if you have multiple NASes.

 There are a few ways to shut your Synology NAS off at night:

 - You can manually push the power button on the front (hold it for 3 seconds, until you hear a beep).
 This will tell your Synology NAS to start a graceful shutdown, which basically means that it will wait until all active jobs (like running backups) are completed.
 It will then shut down.

 - Hook your Synology NAS up to a UPS and then use the UPS’ built-in shutdown schedules.
-Many people prefer to protect their NAS by hooking it up to a UPS, and while this brings various benefits anyway, it can be useful for our purposes because many UPS devices have shutdown schedule support.
+Many people prefer to protect their NAS by hooking it up to a UPS, and while this brings various benefits anyway (such as protecting against blackouts), it can be useful for our purposes because many UPS devices have shutdown schedule support.
 In other words, they can be configured to shut down on a timer (such as at night, or when you leave the office).